teoh4770/100-days-of-code/log.md

 # 100 Days Of Code - Log

+# target/goal: complete the dev ed course, complete at least 3 projects with HTML, CSS and JS, and implement the JS in the portfolio.

 ### Day 1/100: Feb 1, 2022

 **Today's Progress**: I have been working on familiarize myself with JavaScript fundamental again, such as data types, comparison and logical operator, and functions